Schoolaccount1357/AriasHealthaiMain/README.md

 **DOMAIN & OPERATIONAL NOTICE:** This platform and domain remain under company control until **February 29th, 2024** (or earlier upon notification), at which point Joyce S. Lee will unplug the domain and cease operational support unless alternative arrangements are made.

+**HANDOFF STATUS:** Repository is sanitized and ready for company migration.
+All personal data, API keys, and tracking systems have been removed or replaced with placeholders.

 If any personal identifiable information (PII), personal notes, academic work, or sensitive data (including personal API keys, accounts, or credentials) of Joyce S. Lee are inadvertently discovered in this repository, such information remains the sole property of the creator and is **not authorized for company use, storage, modification, distribution, or commercial exploitation.**

 ### 🔒 Examples of Protected Personal Information (not covered by CIAA):